 The first attempt to form a countrywide political party began on October 1, 1944.
 This fledgling organization was called the Kenya African Study Union.
 Harry Thuku was the first chairman, but he soon resigned.
 There is a dispute over Thuku's reason for leaving KASU: Bethwell Ogot says Thuku "found the responsibility too heavy"; David Anderson states that "he walked out in disgust" as the militant section of KASU took the initiative.
 KASU changed its name to the Kenya African Union (KAU) in 1946.

-Dominated by the Kikuyu people, Meru people, and Embu people, the KLFA also comprised units of Kamba and Maasai peoples who fought against the white European colonist-settlers in Kenya, the British Army, and the local Kenya Regiment (British colonists, local auxiliary militia, and pro-British Kikuyu people).
+Dominated by the Kikuyu, Meru, and Embu people, the KLFA also comprised units of Kamba and Maasai peoples who fought against the white European colonist-settlers in Kenya, the British Army, and the local Kenya Regiment (British colonists, local auxiliary militia, and pro-British Kikuyu people).
 The capture of rebel leader Field Marshal Dedan Kimathi on October 21, 1956, signaled the defeat of the Mau Mau.

-General Sir Frank Kitson, who served in the British colonial forces in Kenya, authored a book entitled Gangs and Counter-gangs in which he described the tactic of manipulating the Mau Maus into rival gangs and pitting them against one another.
-The Mau Mau movement remained divided, despite attempts to unify the factions.
+General Sir Frank Kitson, who served in the British colonial forces in Kenya, authored a book entitled Gangs and Counter-gangs.
+He described manipulating the Mau Maus into rival gangs and pitting them against one another.
+Despite attempts to unify the factions, the Mau Mau movement remained divided.
 Meanwhile, the British applied the strategy and tactics they developed to suppress the Malayan Emergency.

 The Mau Mau Uprising created a rift between the European colonial community in Kenya and the metropole, resulting in violent divisions within the Kikuyu community.
 Suppressing the Mau Mau Uprising in the Kenyan colony cost Britain 55 million and caused at least 11,000 deaths among the Mau Mau and other forces, with some estimates considerably higher.
 This included 1,090 executions at the end of the war in 1960, the largest wartime use of capital punishment by the British Empire.
 This episode set a precedent for the eventual independence of Kenya from Britain.